VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

   -loggerWarnsPerSecondLimit int
      Per-second limit on the number of WARN messages.
 If more than the given number of warns are emitted per second, then the remaining warns are suppressed.
 Zero values disable the rate limit
   -maxIdleConnsPerBackend int
-     The maximum number of idle connections vmauth can open per each backend host (default 100) -maxProxiedConnections int
+     The maximum number of idle connections vmauth can open per each backend host (default 100)
-     The maximum number of connections that can be proxied by vmauth to backends (default 100)
   -memory.allowedBytes size
      Allowed size of system memory VictoriaMetrics caches may occupy.
 This option overrides -memory.allowedPercent if set to a non-zero value.
 Too low a value may increase the cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache resulting in higher disk IO usage
      Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0)